AashimaSharma7/AashimaSharma7/README.md

 I am currently pursuing a Bachelor of Technology in CSE (Industrial Internet of Things) at the University School of Automation and Robotics, GGSIPU.
 I have a strong interest in Generative AI, LLMs, LangChain, and AI/machine learning, and I love working on innovative projects in these areas.

 ---
+- 🌱 I’m currently learning Next.Js
+- 👯 I’m looking to collaborate on Web Dev and GenAI projects
+---
 ## 🌐 Connect with Me

 - LinkedIn: [Aashima Sharma](https://www.linkedin.com/in/aashima-sharma25)